rdallasgray/pallet/README.md

 Version 0.7 introduces a new integration test harness using [Servant](https://github.com/cask/servant).
 This is intended to allow safer and quicker addition of new features going forward.
-The tests have at present only been run in Emacs 24.4.

 ##Target platform

-Pallet should work with Emacs 24 (including recent snapshots).
+Pallet is currently tested with Emacs versions 24.3 through 24.4.

 ##Use
 Pallet has a very simple interface: